SteelCompendium/data-md-dse/Bestiary/Monsters/Devils/Statblocks/Devil Adjudicator.md

     target: One creature
     effects:
       - name: Effect
-        effect: The target makes a Presence test
+        effect: The target makes a Presence test.
         tier1: The target is slowed, takes a bane on power rolls, and can't regain Stamina (save ends).
         tier2: The target is slowed and takes a bane on power rolls (save ends).